On the Fukaya category of a Fano hypersurface in projective space: Abstract

 \section{Abstract}

 This paper is about the Fukaya category of a Fano hypersurface $X \subset \CP{n}$.
-Because these symplectic manifolds are monotone, both the analysis and the algebra simplify considerably.
-Much of the paper is devoted to establishing the main structures of the Fukaya category in the monotone case: the closed-open string maps, weak cyclicity, Abouzaid's split-generation criterion, and their analogues when weak bounding cochains are included.
-We then turn to computations of the Fukaya category of the hypersurface $X$: we construct a configuration of monotone Lagrangian spheres in $X$, and compute the associated disk potential.
-The result coincides with the Hori-Vafa superpotential for the mirror of $X$ (up to a constant shift in the Fano index $1$ case).
+Because these symplectic manifolds are monotone, both the analysis and the algebra involved in the definition of the Fukaya category simplify considerably.
+The first part of the paper is devoted to establishing the main structures of the Fukaya category in the monotone case: the closed--open string maps, weak proper Calabi--Yau structure, Abouzaid's split-generation criterion, and their analogues when weak bounding cochains are included.
+We then turn to computations of the Fukaya category of the hypersurface $X$: we construct a configuration of monotone Lagrangian spheres in $X$, and compute the associated disc potential.
+The result coincides with the Hori--Vafa superpotential for the mirror of $X$ (up to a constant shift in the Fano index $1$ case).
 As a consequence, we give a proof of Kontsevich's homological mirror symmetry conjecture for $X$.
-We also explain how to extract non-trivial information about Gromov-Witten invariants of $X$ from its Fukaya category.
+We also explain how to extract non-trivial information about Gromov--Witten invariants of $X$ from its Fukaya category.